Postman provides a multi-window and multi-tab interface for you to work on APIs.

 |Paste||⌘ V||Ctrl + V|

 |Delete - can multiselect and delete rows||⌫||Del|

-You can select and copy multiple rows.
-Then go ahead and paste them in a different place (e.g. params) and check out what happens for yourself!
+You can select and copy multiple rows and then paste them in a different places (such as ‘params’).

-We want to display the information you want to see up front.
-If you navigate to a place with a large amount of data, the UI element auto expands to show the complete information.
-This is implemented in the data editor as well as the URL bar.
+You can display the information you want to see up front.
+If you navigate to a place with a large amount of data, the UI element auto expands to show the complete information in the data editor as well as the URL bar.

-You can change the width of the key and value columns by dragging the boundary on the right side of the ‘key’ column header.
+You can change the width of the key and value columns when you drag the boundary on the right side of the ‘key’ column header.

 The data editor supports sending multiline values.
-Pressing ‘Enter’ in a key or value field expands it and takes the cursor to a new line.
+Press ‘Enter’ in a key or value field to expand it and move the cursor to a new line.